laurenchen0631/CTF-writeup/HTB Challenges/Misc/Micro Storage/README.md

 >>> Choose an option: 1
 ```

-2. Since option `2`, `3` , and `4` don't contain possible injection parameter, we decided to combine option `1` and `5` to execute command injection.
+2. Since option `2`, `3` , and `4` didn't contain possible injection parameters, we decided to combine options `1` and `5` to execute command injection.
 However, there are some special characters not allowed as a filename.
    - After a series of trial-and-error, allowed special characters are `-_+=.`

 3. We used [GTFObin](https://gtfobins.github.io/gtfobins/tar/) and [HackTricks](https://book.hacktricks.xyz/linux-hardening/bypass-bash-restrictions) to check whether there was something to complete command injection.